Nea Salamis Famagusta FC: Relations with Turkish Cypriots

-Nea Salamis Famagusta FC played a friendly against the Turkish Cypriot players Yenicami Ağdelen S.K. at Ammochostos Stadium; it was the first match between Greek and Turkish Cypriot clubs in 50 years.
+Nea Salamis Famagusta FC played a friendly against the Turkish Cypriot players Yenicami Ağdelen S.K. at Ammochostos Epistrofi Stadium; it was the first match between Greek and Turkish Cypriot clubs in 50 years.

 Since its founding Nea Salamina sought to develop friendly relations with the Turkish Cypriots in Famagusta, and Turkish Cypriots (including Siekkeris, Nita and Moustafa) played for the club during the early 1950s.
 When the team joined the CFA, it played against Turkish teams (including Demir Sports, Gençlik Gücü and the Mağusa Türk Gücü) in the second division.
 When Turkish Cypriot clubs began withdrawing from tournaments hosted by the CFA in late 1955, the club tried to convince them to continue and Turkish players remained welcome in Nea Salamina.
 In 1962 Kallikas was transferred to the club, and in 1970 Neziak (of Turkish origin) was also transferred.
 In 2004 Turkish Cypriots Imam and Oulousoi were transferred to Nea Salamina, the first Turkish Cypriot footballers in the CAF in thirty years.

-On 26 March 2005 Nea Salamina played a friendly against the Turkish Cypriot Yenicami at Ammochostos Stadium, defeating them 6–0; it was the first match between Greek and Turkish Cypriot clubs in 50 years.
+On 26 March 2005 Nea Salamina played a friendly against the Turkish Cypriot Yenicami at Ammochostos Epistrofi Stadium, defeating them 6–0; it was the first match between Greek and Turkish Cypriot clubs in 50 years.
 About 2,500 fans sat together in the stands, and the match was attended by political leaders, local sports authorities and representatives of the Church of Cyprus.

 Women's football

 In 2006, Nea Salamina organized a women's football team.
 In its first season (2006–07) in the Cypriot First Division, the team finished third and qualified for the Cypriot Women's Cup (losing 3–1 to AEK Kokkinochorion at GSP Stadium).
-That year it won the Super Cup, beating AEK Kokkinochorion 2–1 at Ammochostos Stadium in Larnaca.
+That year it won the Super Cup, beating AEK Kokkinochorion 2–1 at Ammochostos Epistrofi Stadium in Larnaca.

 In 2007–08, the team finished second.
 In 2008–09 (when it also finished second), it forfeited the championship game (at home, against Apollon Limassol) when the referee stopped the match due spectator overcrowding.

 In 2008–09, Skevi Antoniou was leading scorer in the Cypriot First Division with 64 goals.
 The women's team disbanded in 2010 for economic reasons.